-An ongoing debate in academic circles over the past 50-odd years relates to the correlation between leadership and management.
-Does a manager have to be a great leader?
-Does a leader need to have good management skills?
+There is an ongoing debate about the correlation between leadership and management — does a manager have to be a great leader and does a leader need to have good management skills?
 What is the difference between leadership and management?

-Managing and leading are two different ways of organising people.
-Leadership is setting a new direction or vision for a group that they follow, ie: a leader is the spearhead for that new direction.
+Managing and leading are two different ways of organizing people.
+Leadership is setting a new direction or vision for a group that they follow — i.e., a leader is the spearhead for that new direction.
 On the other hand, management controls or directs people/resources in a group according to principles or values that have already been established.
 The manager uses a formal, rational method whilst the leader uses passion and stirs emotions.

 People naturally and willingly follow leaders due to their charisma and personality traits, whereas a manager is obeyed due to the formal authority vested in him/her.
 As a result, people tend to be more loyal towards leaders rather than managers.